Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform_creation.md

 # How to Create a Webform using the Islandora Webform Module
 (updated 2017-02-08, by Peter MacDonald)

-**Table of Contents**
+##Table of Contents

 1. The "Islandora Webform Module"
 1.1.
 Basic capabilities
 1.2.
 Limitations
-2. The "Islandora Simple Text Content Model"
 3. Creating a Drupal Webform
 3.1.
 Add components to the webform
 3.2.
 Configure the confirmation message
 4. Configuring the Islandora Settings for a webform
 4.1.
-Specify which Islandora objects a webform targets 4.2.
-Specify how the webform values will be stored in Islandora 4.3.
-Specify the field mapping of webform values in the metadata 4.4.
+Specify which Islandora objects a webform targets
+4.2.
+Specify how the webform values will be stored in Islandora
+4.3.
+Specify the field mapping of webform values in the metadata
+4.4.
 Configuring the "Simple Text Related Item MODS form" (XML form)
+APPENDIX: The "Islandora Simple Text Content Model"

 ***

-##1.
-Basic capabilities of the _Islandora Webform Module_
+###1.1 Basic capabilities of the _Islandora Webform Module_

 * The Islandora Webform (IW) module uses the capabilities of the standard Drupal Webform module to enable users to submit comments (captions, tags, transcriptions, etc.) on digital objects in an Islandora repository.
 * In Islandora, a link to the webform appears on the page of qualifying repository objects.
 When clicked by an authorized visitor, the link launches the webform that gathers data from the user and puts the submitted data into a queue waiting for approval by a webform manager.